campa-consortium/pals/source/element-kinds.md

 (s:marker)=
 ## Marker Element

-Zero length element to mark a particular position.
+A Marker element is a zero length element to mark a particular position.
 The main purpose of this element is to name a position in the beamline.
 `Marker` elements has a unit transport map.
 That is, a particle's phase space coordinates are not altered with passage through the element